- October 24, 2016

 "Push For Emor" is an open-world Sci-Fi FPS RPG, playable on both monitor and VR, that offers combat across 11 planets in 5 solar systems.
 The game features mission-driven gameplay, space warp gates for travel, the ability to explore derelict space stations, and the option to build and defend mining facilities.
 You can also operate various vehicles and engage in space combat to board enemy ships.
 The game supports Oculus DK2, CV1, and Steam VR.

-- The game has been criticized for its lack of updates and perceived abandonment, leading to concerns about its future development and content expansion.
+- The game appears to be abandoned, with a lack of updates and communication from the developer, leading to concerns about its future development.

-- Many players have reported bugs and glitches, particularly with controls and AI behavior, which detracts from the overall gameplay experience.
+- Many players have reported bugs and issues with controls, including problems with weapon pickup and vehicle operation, which detracts from the overall experience.

 story